godotengine/godot-website/collections/_article/whats-missing-in-godot-for-aaa.md

 date: 2023-01-16 00:00:00
 ---

 Godot 4.0 is coming out soon.
-It includes major improvements all across the board in features, performance and usability.
+It includes major improvements all across the board in features, performance, and usability.
 Still, one of the biggest questions the community has is: How does it compare with mainstream commercial offerings?

 ## Godot 4.0 improvements